Washington fires coach Jimmy Lake after less than 2 seasons

 Lake was fired by Washington on Sunday, unceremoniously cast aside amid a wave of missteps and backlash in just his second season on the job.

-Lake’s firing concluded a stunningly fast fall with a team that began the season ranked in The AP Top 25 and stumbled through embarrassing losses that raised discontent in the fan base.
+Lake’s firing concluded a stunningly fast fall with a team that began the season ranked in the AP Top 25 and stumbled through embarrassing losses that raised discontent in the fan base.
 Washington is 4-6 and needs wins in its final two games to become bowl eligible.
-Washington opted not to play in a bowl game last season due to COVID-19 issues.
+The Huskies opted not to play in a bowl game last season due to COVID-19 issues.
 The last time Washington failed to qualify for a bowl game was 2009.

-Cohen said the school will honor the terms of Lake’s contract, which puts Washington on the hook for more than $9 million dollars.
+Cohen said the school will honor the terms of Lake’s contract, which puts Washington on the hook for more than $9 million.
 Lake went 7-6 in the 13 games he coached.

 “I evaluated the football program like I evaluate every program at Washington, holistically,” Cohen said.
 “So you go back to the looking at opportunities for student athletes both on and off the field, recruiting, leadership.
 It was just a combination of things that I came to the conclusion that I just didn’t have confidence in coach Lake’s ability to continue to lead the program moving forward.”